sadha12/robotics-projects/Assembly stability/README.txt

-assembly_chk.m - MATLAB function to verify stability of an assembly(First order force closure)
+assembly_chk.m - MATLAB function to verify stability of an assembly using First order force closure

 contacts.csv - CSV file specifying details about contacts